DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (CVPR-2021) (PyTorch)

-# Updates
+## Updates (Sep.
+1st, 2022)

+RepVGG and the methodology of re-parameterization have been used in YOLOv6 and YOLOv7.

+I will completely re-organize this repository and release more models with higher accuracy in this month.

 MegEngine version has been included in the MegEngine Basecls model zoo: https://github.com/megvii-research/basecls/tree/main/zoo/public/repvgg

+## RepVGGplus

 ***Aug 21, 2021***

 **VGG is SOTA again!
 Weights released!**

 Outperformed several recent visual transformers with a top-1 accuracy of **84.16%** and much higher throughput.
 The model is trained with the [codebase of Swin Transformer](https://github.com/microsoft/Swin-Transformer/) in 300 epochs.
 The throughput is tested with the Swin codebase as well.
 We would like to thank the authors of [Swin](https://arxiv.org/abs/2103.14030) for their clean and well-structured code.

 | Model        | Train image size       | Test size  | ImageNet top-1 | Throughput (examples/second), 320, batchsize=128, 2080Ti) |
 | ------------- |:-------------:| -----:| -----:| -----:|